annoyatron255/Game/README.md

 Game
 ====

 A Simple Game.
-Just Run From the bad Guy.
+Just Run From the Bad Guy.

 TODO: